-Friends University’s talented fine arts faculty will inspire students with music, drama and visual arts.
-The 75-minute exhibit and show is also an opportunity for the community to experience the creatively diverse faculty in the University’s Division of Fine Arts.
+Friends University’s diverse group of artist and teacher faculty professors will share music, drama and visual arts as they inspire new and returning students.
+The 75-minute exhibit and show is also an opportunity for the community to experience the creative and diverse faculty professors in the University’s Division of Fine Arts.

 The exhibit and recital are free and open to the public.

 Humberto Saenz’s work will be on display at the Friends University Riney Fine Arts Gallery from May 14 thru June 15, 2012.
 Join us for an opening reception on Final Friday, May 25 from 5 - 7 p.m.
 There will also be a closing reception on Friday, June 15, 2012 from 5 - 7 p.m.
 For more information about Humberto and his work, please visit his website at www.humbertosaenz.com or call the Fine Arts Box Office at 316-295-5677.

 Come enjoy a night of free entertainment as the Friends University ballet seniors present their end of the semester Student Showcase performance.
 The show consists of choreographed pieces composed by the seniors.
 The numbers are the result of two semesters of dance composition and choreography.

 The showcase begins at 7:30 p.m. on May 4 in Sebits Auditorium in the Riney Fine Arts Center at Friends University.

 For more information on this performance or other Fine Arts events, please contact the Fine Arts box office at 316-295-5677 or email@example.com.